Fall Colors in the Southwestern Region

 • Coconino National Forest

-Many trees in the higher elevations near Flagstaff reach their prime in early October, but the views are beautiful throughout the season.
-The maples on the Mogollon Rim District are worth the visit, and the deciduous trees in Oak Creek Canyon and the Sedona area are spectacular.
+Many higher elevations near Flagstaff reach their fall color peak in early October, but the views are beautiful throughout the autumn.
+Some of the best places to view fall colors are the maples on the Mogollon Rim District and the deciduous trees in Oak Creek Canyon and the Sedona area.

 Website | Twitter | Facebook | Flickr